 Value is not measured by quantity, but quality.
 The number of years, the amount of wealth, or the accumulation of things, have no bearing on the value of a life.

-As my father once proffered: “We are immortal when our sincerest motives live in the memories of those we’ve loved.
+As my father once proffered in alignment with AH Strong: “We are immortal when our sincerest motives live in the memories of those we’ve loved.
 And served.”